gomezquijano/Calamagrostis_PPLANTs/ddRAD-seq/Analyses/README.md

-## Rsutidio analysis pipeline of filtered SNPS from ddRAD of Calamagrostis individuals collected from wild population in the Northwest Territories of Canada
+## R Studio analysis pipeline of filtered SNPS from ddRAD of Calamagrostis individuals collected from wild population in the Northwest Territories of Canada

 ### File description: